domplate/domplate.reps/README.md

     npm install
     npm test

-    # To hack on reps use
+    # To hack on reps
     npm run workspace

+    # To build reps for distribution
+    npm run build

 Provenance
 ==========